dotnet/AspNetCore.Docs/aspnetcore/tutorials/publish-to-azure-webapp-using-vs.md

 ![Publish profile summary page](publish-to-azure-webapp-using-vs/_static/pp_publish.png)

-* After the app is published, verify the changes you made are available on Azure.
+* After the app is published, refresh the page and verify the changes you made are available on Azure.

 ![Verify task is complete](publish-to-azure-webapp-using-vs/_static/final.png)